facebook/react-native-website/website/versioned_docs/version-0.60/scrollview.md

 ### `onScroll`

 Fires at most once per frame during scrolling.
 The frequency of the events can be controlled using the `scrollEventThrottle` prop.
+The event has the shape `{ nativeEvent: { contentInset: { bottom, left, right, top }, contentOffset: { x, y }, contentSize: { height, width }, layoutMeasurement: { height, width }, zoomScale } }`.
+All values are numbers.

 | Type     | Required |
 | -------- | -------- |